-Bachelor's Thesis Winter Term 2025/26
+Bachelor's Thesis Summer Term 2026

-Bachelor's thesis supervision Winter term 2025/26
+Bachelor's thesis supervision summer term 2026

 Before you consider to apply for thesis supervision at the BIM chair, please carefully read the following:

 1) Do not write your thesis under our supervision if at the same time you plan to work full time, do an internship, travel the world, or still need to do a large number of other courses!
 The thesis is an integral part of your study program and, thus, should be in the focus of your attention.
 You will need all the time to be able to deliver the best package (we fully understand that most of you have a student job and this is perfectly doable).
-All students that despite our warnings still started a full-time job or internship, etc. struggled with finishing their thesis in time and delivering the desired quality.
+All students who despite our warnings still started a full-time job or internship struggled with finishing their thesis in time and delivering the desired quality.
 YOUR thesis should be YOUR first priority!

 2) Only write your thesis under our supervision if you are commited, motivated, and responsible as well as willing to accept new challenges!
-If you consider to write your thesis at the BIM chair you should be well-organized, be able to motivate yourself to achieve your goals, and be willing to independently learn new skills (e.g., learn new statistical approaches largely on your own).
+If you consider to write your thesis at the BIM chair, you should be well-organized, be able to motivate yourself to achieve your goals, and be willing to independently learn new skills (e.g., learn new analytical approaches largely on your own).
 Writing your thesis with us inlcudes to go beyond what you have learned in your seminars and lectures.
 We expect that you are proactive and motivated.
 Our job is to reduce uncertainty.
 Be prepared for all meetings and show us that you invest effort and time to solve issues yourself.
 This is YOUR thesis, work for it!

 3) We are not your personal assistant.
 Our job is to supervise your thesis with respect to the topic and method as well as the general content and process (e.g., literature search, writing, etc.).
 It is not our job to remind you of deadlines, to fill out your documents, or to replace your own efforts to understand the submission procedure.
 All this information is publicly available on the website of our faculty, specifically the examination office.
 We are not your internet search engine substitude.
 If you schedule a Zoom meeting with your supervisor, it is your responsibility to send him/her a Zoom link from your official OVGU Zoom account (https://ovgu.zoom.us/)This is YOUR thesis, YOU need to organize it!